r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 ---

       Using $env:LOCALAPPDATA (windows environment variable) and -Join '' to pull out the 0º ,23º, 21º,7º and 7º
-      chars from $env:LOCALAPPDATA var and then the -Join '' operator will take the array and convert it to a string.
+      chars from $env:LOCALAPPDATA and then the -Join '' operator will take the array and convert it to a string.

 <br />